bezirganyan/LUMA/README.md

 conda activate luma_env
 ```

 Make sure you have git-lfs installed (https://git-lfs.com), it will be automatically installed by conda if you did previous steps.
+Then perform:
 ```
 git lfs install
 ```